Best Composite Siding Choices

 Contractors who install Revolution siding need to complete an Alside training course to learn a construction system that is different from every other siding installation, Cohoon said.
 The siding panels stack atop each other and attach with nail clips.
 The system has no face nails or caulking.
 Both are major causes of problems with other types of siding.

-Cohoon said the installation system has a steep learning curve, but then it is nearly foolproof.
+Cohoon states that the installation system has a steep learning curve, but then it is nearly foolproof.

 Chris Short is the manager of window and siding sales at Quality Roofing and Siding in Schenectady, N.Y.
 His firm sells James Hardie fiber-cement siding, and it is the second biggest seller after standard vinyl siding.

-Short said his company started distributing Hardie products after trying other composites and not seeing as much success with results.
-He said the fiber-cement siding lasts for many years, and is available in a range of attractive colors and styles.
+Short says his company started distributing Hardie products after trying other composites and not seeing as much success with results.
+He points out that the fiber-cement siding lasts for many years, and is available in a range of attractive colors and styles.